 There are now close to 10 different fusion types.
-These range from tape-in, flip-in, halo, micro loops and so many more.
-Despite that, clip in hair extensionsare still one of the most used methods!
+These range from tape-in, flip-in, halo, micro-loops, and many more.
+Despite that, clip-in hair extensions is still one of the most used methods!
 Why?
 Because they’re very affordable, simple to use, and produce amazing results.
-Whether you want to use them every day or only for special occasions, clip in extensions are one of the best ways to achieve instant length, boost your volume, and create a very trendy look.
+Whether you want to use them every day or only for special occasions, clip-in extensions are one of the best ways to achieve instant length, boost your volume, and create a very trendy look.

-If you have bought high quality Remy hair extensions, that means you can curl them, straighten them, and even dye them.
+If you have bought high-quality Remy hair extensions, you can curl, straighten, and even dye them.
 But all of those must be done very carefully and not too often.
 Otherwise, you risk damaging your new extensions.
-If you take care of them and follow all of the maintenance tips, you can significantly increase the lifespan of your hair and be able to wear it for a long time.
+If you take care of them and follow all of the maintenance tips, you can significantly increase your hair’s lifespan and wear it for a long time.

 So, if you have curly extensions or simply want to change the style, you’re probably thinking about straightening them.
 Although hot tools should be used as little as possible, they are still the only and best way to straighten your strands!
-But there are some things you can do, in the instances when you must use a flat iron.
+But there are some things you can do when you must use a flat iron.
 That will protect your locks and minimize any damage.
-Now, if you’re wondering how to straighten hair extensions, look at this simple guide.
+If you’re wondering how to straighten hair extensions, look at this simple guide.

 1 How to Straighten Hair Extensions Separately?

 How long you spend on hair extensions really depends on hair texture.
 Did you get weave, curly or other type of hair?